-Sanitary District #4 had a Total Trihalomethane MCL exceedance for 2012.
+Sanitary District #4 had a Total Trihalomethane MCL exceedance for 2013.
 Some people who drink water containing total trihalomethanes (TTHMs) in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems and may have an increased risk of getting cancer.
 TTHMs were found in samples in higher levels than allowed and this was a warning of potential problems.
 The system immediately took the following steps to correct this violation and prevent future violations: Sample procedures were verified and sampling sites were evaluated to ensure a representative sample.
 Quarterly samples are being taken to monitor the levels.
+The Franklin County Sanitary Engineering distribution system is being evaluated to identify system improvements that will improve flow and eliminate stagnant water, which is a cause of Trihalomethane contamination.